 The schema usually survives intact

 Most bespoke J2EE applications carry a relational schema that has been designed and refined over years.
-The schema is imported as-is into the dictionary; the platform recompiles it against the same target engine if appropriate.
+The schema is imported as-is into the metadata repository; the platform recompiles it against the same target engine if appropriate.

 SQL stays where it is